Kirmen Uribe: The Alphabet of the Bilbao Museum

 In 2018, before relocating to New York, Uribe collaborated with the Bilbao Fine Arts Museum on The Alphabet of the Bilbao Museum (ABC.
 Bilboko Museoaren alfabetoa), an exhibition celebrating the institution’s 110th anniversary.
 Presented in an alphabetical rather than chronological or art-historical order, the show featured Uribe’s literary curatorship and was organized around 27 letters of the Latin alphabet, plus three Basque digraphs — “ts,” “tx,” and “tz” — each tied to a guiding concept.
 By juxtaposing artworks from different eras and styles, both ancient and contemporary, he crafted a new narrative of art history that highlighted the diversity and depth of the museum’s collection.

 3. American Years

-Kirmen Uribe, European Literature Night 2023, Ukrainian Institute of America, New York.

 In the same year, after participating in the International Writing Program at the University of Iowa, Uribe settled in New York City.
 He was awarded the Cullman Center Fellowship at the New York Public Library, where he began writing his novel Life Before Dolphins.

 Uribe’s time in New York marks a decisive expansion of his creative universe.
 His writing becomes more philosophical and experimental, and his perspective more universal, while maintaining the ethical and affective foundations of his work.
 From this period onward, his literature assumes a transnational dimension, moving between languages, territories, and literary traditions.